House of Gold (Twenty One Pilots song): Live performances

 Twenty One Pilots performed "House of Gold" at TSB Area in Wellington, New Zealand before 3,000 fans during the first concert on the Oceania leg of their Emotional Roadshow World Tour.
 The duo performed "House of Gold" during an appearance at the Fuse News Waffle House at Bonnaroo Music Festival on June 14, 2013.
 Lead singer Tyler Joseph began the live performance with a dedication to his mom.

-Cover versions
+Covers

 A once-off supergroup composed of musicians Chris Martin, Beck, Red Hot Chili Peppers drummer Chad Smith, Jakob Dylan of the Wallflowers and E Street Band keyboardist Roy Bittan formed in October 2016 to cover songs from Bruce Springsteen, Pink Floyd and the Beach Boys during a benefit concert in Malibu, California for the Boys & Girls Clubs of America, had covered the song during one of their concerts.
 Martin also performed songs with two children, Apple and Moses.
 His son Moses appeared onstage to sing "House of Gold" while he played an acoustic guitar.
 On August 17, 2017, Coldplay performed a short snippet of the song during a concert at Soldier Field.